tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 Squares can also have their highest bit set in order to signify that the player has encountered it before, i.e. adding 80 hex to the type value.
 In other words, if 00 is an empty square, 80 is a visited empty square.
 One of the DUNG files can often be found marked in this way.
+A square is marked visited if you have stood on or adjacent to it (including diagonally adjacent).
+The [spells](../game/spells.html) Birds View and Eagles View will show any square marked visited, but Birds View will show limited detail: tiles `00` to `11` appear as empty, `12` (door) as normal, and `13` and above appear as solid wall.

 Each level in _Dungeons of Avalon_ is 50 squares wide and 50 squares tall, with 9 levels (five in the dungeon, and four in the castle).
 Each 100 bytes thus